CASTOR-telescope/ETC/README.md

 ## Inside the Docker Container

 Please modify the `OUTPATH` variable in [`constants.py`](src/constants.py) to the proper directory.
-You can copy files and folders within a container to the local filesystem using the following command (TIP: use bash autocompletion to fill in the version number):
+Also remember you can copy files and folders within a container to the local filesystem using the following command (TIP: use bash autocompletion to fill in the version number):

 ```bash
 docker cp castor_etc_v<VERSION>:<DOCKER_PATH_TO_COPY> <LOCAL_DESTINATION_PATH>